Meath Intermediate Football Championship: All-Ireland Intermediate Club Football Championship

 The Meath IFC winner — by winning the Leinster Intermediate Club Football Championship — may qualify for the All-Ireland Intermediate Club Football Championship, at which it would enter at the __ stage, providing it hasn't been drawn to face the British champions in the quarter-finals.
 For example, 2021 winner Trim played in the All-Ireland final at Croke Park, as did 2016 winner St Colmcille's, also at GAA headquarters.

 History

 Wolfe Tones went from the Meath Junior Football Championship through this competition and on to being Meath Senior Football Championship winners in the space of four seasons in the early 21st-century, featuring Meath player Cian Ward, whose emergence as one of Meath's "most exciting talents" coincided with this run, while 1996 All-Ireland Senior Football Championship-winning captain Tommy Dowd also joined the club around this time.

 Intermediate teams

-In 2021, the 20 clubs competing in the Intermediate Football Championship are:
+In 2026, the 16 clubs competing in the Intermediate Football Championship included: